Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing

 In this work we focus on learning such price-demand relationship given historical observations.
 This is akin to an observational study setup where the purchases are observed under the historical pricing policy deployed by the firm.
-A na\"ive approach can be to fit a supervised model with desired features (including price related) and demand as the response variable.
+A na\"ive approach can be to fit a supervised model with desired features (including price-related) and demand as the response variable.
 But this approach has several shortcomings.
-One of the shortcomings of this approach is related to the choice of the model.
+One of the shortcomings is related to the choice of the model.
 On one hand, parametric models that are popular in the literature provide an explainable and easy to use model with interpretability of their parameters, but are limited in terms of their flexibility and have strong assumptions about the generating process.
-On the other hand, modern machine learning (ML) approaches such as neural networks and gradient boosting, despite their high predictive power, do not easily lend themselves to constructing an interpretable framework for the inference task related to the the price sensitivity estimation.
+On the other hand, modern machine learning (ML) approaches such as neural networks and gradient boosting, despite their high predictive power, do not easily lend themselves to constructing an interpretable framework for the inference task related to the price sensitivity estimation.

 Another issue of directly fitting a supervised model is the presence of confounders, which are features that affect both demand and price.
 It is well known that omission of such features from the regression model may lead to biased estimates of price sensitivity parameters when estimated from observational data.
 In addition, although our main goal in this paper is not demand prediction, it is worth mentioning that a complex predictive model directly fitted on demand using price and additional features cannot generally make reasonable demand predictions for prices outside the range of observed values or prices different from the pricing policy underlying the observed data, as those regions are out of the training data distribution \cite{zou2020counterfactual,shalit2017estimating}.
 Explainable and simpler parametric models based on micro-economic theory and domain specific knowledge may be less susceptible to this challenge compared with more complex approaches such as deep neural networks.